INTERNATIONAL AGENCY FOR THE PREVENTION OF BLINDNESS-IAPB ITALY

-For more than thirty years, IAPB-Italy has published a scientific quarterly review.
+For more than thirty years, IAPB-Italy has published a scientific quarterly journal.
 One of its aims is to optimize research in the field of prevention, visual rehabilitation and the epidemic aspects of ophthalmology; but it is also intended for the layman.
-The magazine is available not only in colour and in braille, but also on audiocassette and CD-Rom.

 Toll-free number calling from Italy (800 06 85 06).